sagannotcarl/nnpn-static/site/content/about/strategic-plan/index.md

 NNPN holds a unique position of privilege at the intersection of artists and institutions in our industry.
 Therefore, we will aim to make the National New Play Network a model of the **robust, equitable, and inclusive ecology we believe the new play field can become.**

-Guided by equity, diversity and inclusionconsiderations, NNPN will focus on changes in these four primary areas of strategic priority, referred to in the plan as its “pillars.”
+Guided by equity, diversity and inclusion considerations, NNPN will focus on changes in these four primary areas of strategic priority, referred to in the plan as its “pillars.”

 * **Governance & Membership**
 * **Programming**